leavuckovic/RAG/README.md

 ## Example Questions:
 ### Input: image - invoice_image.png
 - Tell me property details.
-Answer: Sure, here are the property details from the context:  Type: Famiiy House  Unit Price (EUR): 250,000,00  Total (EUR): 250,000,00  Purchase of Residential Property:
+Answer: Sure, here are the property details from the context:  Type: Famiiy House  Unit Price (EUR): 250,000,00  Total (EUR): 250,000,00

 - How much is advance payment?
 Answer: The advance payment is 25,000,00.